 To help us to report on whether the care is safe, effective and compassionate and whether the service is well led, we will look for evidence against the following indicators.
-The evidence listed for each indicator provides examples of what may be reviewed and should not be considered exhaustive and may on occasion include particular themes.
+The evidence listed for each indicator provides examples of what may be reviewed and should not be considered exhaustive and may, on occasion, include particular themes.

-Avoiding and preventing harm to service users from the care, treatment and support that is intended to help them.
+Avoiding and preventing harm to patients from the care, treatment and support that is intended to help them.

-There are, at all times, suitably qualified, competent and experienced persons working in the service in such numbers as are appropriate for the health and welfare of service users.
+There are at times suitably qualified, competent and experienced persons working in the service in such numbers as are appropriate for health and welfare of patients.

+- There is a written policy and procedure for staff recruitment and induction - Work permits of any potential employee are checked and adhered to - Pre-employment checks are undertaken and written confirmation of this is provided by the registered person in accordance with Regulation 12, Schedule 3 and

+Standards 4 and 5

-- There is a written policy and procedure for staff recruitment and induction - Pre-employment checks are undertaken and written confirmation of this is provided by the registered person in accordance with Regulation 13 and Schedule 3 of The Domiciliary Care Agencies Regulations (Northern Ireland) 2007 and Standard 11 of the Domiciliary Care Agencies Minimum Standards - The agency has a structured induction programme lasting at least three days, including the Northern Ireland Social Care Council (NISCC) Induction Standards - The agency has a procedure in place for induction of staff for short notice/emergency arrangements - There are sufficient numbers of staff in various roles to meet the needs of service users - A system is in place to ensure that staff receive supervision and appraisal and records are retained - A system is in place to ensure all staff receive appropriate training to fulfil the duties of their role - A system is in place to ensure all staff are registered with the NISCC and that registration of each staff member is maintained and kept under review - A system is in place to review staff mandatory training and update training as required - A system is in place to monitor alerts issued by the Chief Nursing Officer (CNO) for Northern Ireland - A system is in place to identify and provide any additional training needed to meet the requirements of service users - There is a policy and procedure in place in relation to volunteers.
-The agency to have undertaken checks (AccessNI, references) on volunteers prior to direct engagement with service users - The agency to have written records of the training and induction of all volunteers
+- The agency has a structured induction programme and written records are maintained - A system is in place to ensure that nurses receive supervision and appraisal in accordance with the required standard and records are retained - Arrangements are in place to ensure that nurses providing clinical care are aware of the local clinical supervision arrangements and how to access these - A system is in place to ensure all nurses are registered with the Nursing and Midwifery Council (NMC) and that registration of each nurse is maintained and kept under review - A system is in place to monitor alerts issued by the Chief Nursing Officer (CNO) for Northern Ireland - A system is in place to identify and provide any additional training needed to meet the requirements of service users.

-The agency to have a clear job description of the role of volunteers.
-Volunteers are not to undertake any personal care duties.

-The service promotes and makes proper provision for the welfare, care and protection of service users.
+The service promotes and makes proper provision for the welfare, care and protection of patients.

-- Policies and procedures are in line with the regional 'Adult Safeguarding Prevention and Protection in Partnership' policy (July 2015) and Adult Safeguarding Operational Procedures (2016), Co-operating to Safeguard Children and Young People in Northern Ireland, 2016 and Area Child Protection Committees' Regional Policy and Procedures, 2005 - Safeguarding training is provided during induction and updated as necessary in line with policy and procedures - Content of the Safeguarding training includes Physical, Sexual, Psychological, Financial, Institutional, Neglect, Exploitation, Domestic Violence, Human Trafficking and Hate Crime are additional types of abuse - There is an identified the Adult Safeguarding Champion (ASC) - The annual adult safeguarding position report is completed and available for review (excluding Trusts) - The regional operational safeguarding procedures are adhered to - The agency has a whistleblowing policy and procedure - Staff are knowledgeable about safeguarding and are aware of their obligations in relation to raising concerns about poor practice and are aware of the whistleblowing policy and procedure - All suspected, alleged or actual incidents of abuse are fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records must be retained - There are arrangements in place for service users to raise concerns within and out of hours - Where shortcomings are highlighted as a result of an investigation, additional identified safeguards are put in place - There are arrangements in place that highlight any Serious Adverse Incidents (SAI) and Significant Event Analysis (SEA) reports and Early Alerts in line with the Strategic Planning and Performance Group (SPPG) Procedure for the Reporting and Follow up.
+- The agency's policies and procedures are in line with the regional policy 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015) and Adult Safeguarding Operational Procedures (2016), Cooperating to Safeguard Children and Young People in Northern Ireland 2016 and Area Child Protection Committees Regional Policies and Procedures, 2005 - Safeguarding training is provided to nurses during induction and updated as necessary, in line with policies and procedures.
+The content of the training is retained and available for inspection - Content of the Safeguarding training includes Physical, Sexual, Psychological, Financial, Institutional, Neglect, Exploitation, Domestic Violence, Human Trafficking and Hate Crime are additional types of abuse - There is an identified Adult Safeguarding Champion (ASC) - The annual Adult Safeguarding Position Report is completed and available for review (excluding trusts) - The regional operational safeguarding procedures are adhered to - All suspected, alleged or actual incidents of abuse are fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records must be retained - Where shortcomings in systems are highlighted as a result of an investigation, additional identified safeguards are put in place - There are arrangements in place for patients to raise concerns within and out of hours (private patients) - The agency has a whistleblowing policy and procedure - Nurses are knowledgeable about safeguarding and are aware of their obligations in relation to raising concerns about poor practice - Nurses are knowledgeable about the human rights of patients and are aware of the potential impact of any restrictive practices - There are arrangements in place that highlight any Serious Adverse Incidents (SAI), Significant Event Analysis (SEA) reports and Early Alerts in line with the SPPG Procedure for the Reporting and Follow up

-There are systems in place to ensure that unnecessary risks to the health, welfare or safety of service users are identified, managed and where possible eliminated.
+There are systems in place to ensure that unnecessary risks to health, welfare or safety of patients are identified, managed and where possible eliminated.